brennash/RaspberryPiBrewBot/docs/BREWING.md

 ## Preparations - Making a Yeast Starter
 Pitching is the process of adding yeast to wort to start fermentation and produce beer.
 Usually, with the homebrew kit you get a small packet of dry yeast.
 They say on the instructions to sprinkle this dry yeast on top of your wort.
-However, some brewer recommend making a yeast starter, by adding your dry yeast to a cup of sugar water about 30 minutes before you're ready to brew.
+However, some brewers recommend making a yeast starter, which is simply putting the yeast into some sugar water to bring it to life a bit before you chuck the whole lot into your brew.

+So, sanitize a cup (or just take one fresh out of the dishwasher), put two or three spoonfuls of sugar into it and half fill it with some warm water.
+It's important this sugar water brew isn't too hot, or it will kill the yeast, so get a sanitized food thermometer and make sure the mixture is somewhere in the range 20-25C (68-87F).
+Now sprinkle the dry yeast over the top, and cover the cup with some aluminium foil for about 30 minutes.
+While it's doing its thing, start making your wort.

+## Making your brewing wort
+The homebrew kits come with a large can or sachet of malt, which will be highly viscous sticky stuff.
+Put it in a hot water bath for a few minutes to loosen it up